 Developing new tools for patient health management, surgery, and surgical training.

-Investigating pelvic floor mechanics to improve women's health in childbirth.
+Investigating pelvic floor mechanics to improve women’s health before and after childbirth.

 Providing a comprehensive framework for modelling the human body using computational methods.

 Identifying the dynamic mechanical properties of skin in-vivo over the entire human body.

 Special Sense Organs

 Developing anatomically and biophysically based models of the ear and eye to improve training and surgical techniques.